NahuelCostaCortez/personal-website/content/authors/admin/_index.md

 first_name: Nahuel
 email: ""
 ---
-My research focuses on maximizing the potential of Machine Learning, particularly in scenarios with limited data, to predict outcomes and support decision-making in monitoring systems.
+My research focuses on maximizing the potential of Machine Learning, particularly in scenarios with limited data, to anticipate potential outcomes and support decision-making in monitoring systems.
 This includes applications across both biomedical and industrial domains.
 In the **biomedical field**, I have worked on problems such as <ins>arrhythmia</ins> detection and classification, as well as the analysis of <ins>X-ray</ins> images and <ins>functional PET</ins> images from patients in deep coma.
 In the **industrial domain**, my work has included monitoring and prognostics for <ins>lithium-ion batteries</ins>, <ins>aircraft engines</ins>, and <ins>industrial fans</ins>.

-I have a particular interest in developing ML models that are not only robust and effective but also interpretable and accessible to non-experts, ensuring their practical utility across diverse applications.
-As an educator, my goal is to inspire students through enthusiasm for the field while equipping them with the skills and tools to define and achieve their own aspirations.
+I have a particular interest in developing ML models that are robust and effective but also interpretable and accessible to non-experts, ensuring their practical utility across diverse applications.
+As an educator, I aim to convey my enthusiasm to students and provide them with the necessary tools to define and pursue their own goals.

 💬  Feel free to reach out to me if you are interested in my research, looking for colaboration, or just for some interesting discussion.<br>
 ✉️  You can shoot me a message at costanahuel@uniovi.es or any of my other social networks, I'll try to respond as soon as I can!